When you have little ones, what’s the most precious time of day?

 Create a Naptime Routine

 Just like adults have bedtime routines that cue our bodies for bed, you can do the same for babies to help train them for sleep.
-Whether it’s a bedtime story, a cuddle session or changing into comfy loungewear, your infant will begin to associate these activities with sleep, which will make settling them in for naptime a breeze.
+Whether it’s a bedtime story, a cuddle session or changing into comfy loungewear, your infant will begin to associate these activities with sleep, which should make settling them in for naptime a breeze.

 Prevent Factors that Might Wake Him Up